-Considerations When Choosing Tile Countertops
+Considerations When Choosing Modern Tile Countertops

-- Ceramic.
+Ceramic.
 The most common and least expensive option, ceramic tile is crafted from pressed clays and finished with a glaze.
 The glaze is what gives the porous material protection from water and stains.

-- Porcelain.
+Porcelain.
 Composed of clays and minerals fired at higher temperatures, porcelain is a durable surface.
 It is pricier and more difficult to install than ceramic.

-- Size.
+Size.
 Choose from a variety of sizes, from tiny mosaics up to 48-inch squares.

-- Finish.
+Finish.
 Options include smooth glazed, matte, hand-painted, crackled and printed.
 Keep in mind that less glossy finishes can help mask damage.

-- Grout.
+Grout.
 Grout can be tinted to match or contrast, depending on the desired look.

-- Accents.
+Accents.
 Tile can be inlayed near the range as an integrated trivet or seamlessly installed up the wall for a matching backsplash.

-For more countertop materials, click HERE
+For more on materials for modern tile countertops, click HERE